|Average consultation fees for paediatric dentists||$50 - $150|

 Is a paediatric dentist more expensive than a general one?

-That depends on a lot of factors.
+The cost for pediatric dental consultations in Singapore can vary anywhere from $50 to $150.
+With that said, the price depends on a lot of factors.
 One of the most important ones is whether you decide to go the private route or the public route.
-A lot of parents prefer to go for treatment in a private dental centre or clinic because the waiting list at a public dental or general medical centre can belong, and they can end up waiting a lot of consultation.
+A lot of parents of children prefer to go for treatment in a private dental centre or clinic because the waiting list at a public dental or general medical centre can be longer, and they can end up waiting a lot for consultation.
 But generally speaking, pediatric dentists may be more expensive than general dentists because of their education and years of training.
 The final cost might also depend on the type of treatment and whether or not the clinic you go to works with insurance.
-That being said, the cost for pediatric dental consultations in Singapore can vary anywhere from $50 to $150.

 Can I use Medisave or other insurance to pay for pediatric dental services?